Mark I. Greene

-Mark Irwin Greene is a professor in the Department of Pathology and Laboratory Medicine at the University of Pennsylvania.
+Mark Irwin Greene is an American scientist.
+He is a professor in the Department of Pathology and Laboratory Medicine at the University of Pennsylvania.

-Education
+Biography

-Greene received his MD in 1968 from the University of Manitoba in Canada.
-Greene interned and did his residency at University and the Health Sciences Centre in Winnipeg and became a Fellow of the Royal College of Physicians in Canada in 1976.
+Greene received his MD in 1972 from the University of Manitoba in Canada.
+He interned and did his residency at University and the Health Sciences Centre in Winnipeg and became a Fellow of the Royal College of Physicians in 1976.
 Greene received his Ph.D. in immunology from the University of Manitoba in 1977.